U.S. Department of State Travel Advisories

 Reconsider travel due to terrorism and civil unrest.

+U.S. government travel throughout the West Bank is limited.
 U.S. government employees in Israel under Chief of Mission security responsibility are currently restricted from all personal travel to the West Bank, except:

 • U.S. government employees can use Routes 1, 90, and 443 at any time.

-Over the past few months, there has been an increase in settler violence, Israeli military operations, and terrorist attacks.
+Over the past several months, there has been an increase in settler violence, Israeli military operations, and terrorist attacks.
+Some incidents have resulted in injury or death of U.S. citizens.

 Additional travel restrictions may be imposed on U.S. government employees under Chief of Mission security responsibility with little to no notice due to increased security issues or threats.